rhydlewis/rhydlewis.net/_posts/2024-05-08-wip-entmoot-song.markdown

 `Em - Am - F - Dm - G - Em7 - F maj7(no3)/E - G/B`

 Overlaid onto the music, I'm incorporating dialog from one of the best scenes from Indiana Jones & The Last Crusade: Indy, Elsa and Donavan meeting the Grail Knight.
-He chose... _poorly_...
+"He chose... _poorly_..."

 The rough mix is ready, I just need to work through it a little more.
 I've enjoyed creating this one.